pvega62/pvega62.github.io/samples/technical-writing/software/Using-Postman-to-Connect-to-the-Stripe-API.md

 9. To set the environment to the **Stripe API** environment, click on the **Environment** dropdown menu in the top right corner of the workspace.

-Your API requests will now be authenticated and authorized by Stripe servers.
+Stripe servers will now authenticate and authorize your API requests.

-## Connection Prerequisites
+## Connection prerequisites

 To connect to the Stripe API, you need the base URL: `https://api.stripe.com`

-## Author's Note
+## Author's note

 This guide is a prequel to the [Stripe API Documentation Sample](https://github.com/pvega62/Portfolio/wiki/Stripe-API-Documentation-Sample).
 It provides the foundational steps for setting up Postman to connect to the Stripe API, which is essential for testing and documenting API requests effectively.